By Jennifer Huizen

-- this website Prevents and treats Alzheimer's
+- Prevents and treats Alzheimer's

 Studies have shown that curcumin may help reduce the chances of several neurodegenerative conditions.
 Its antioxidant and anti-inflammatory powers are thought to reduce cellular damage, inflammation, and amyloid deposits or plaques that occur with these conditions.

 Curcumin may also be able to slow down or prevent some of the age-associated protein changes linked to neurodegeneration.

 - Protects against liver damage, gallstones, and manages liver conditions

 Several studies have shown that curcumin can protect against liver damage.
 Potential liver and gallbladder benefits of curcumin include increasing production of the digestive fluid bile while also protecting liver cells from damage from bile-associated chemicals.

 Traditional medicines have used turmeric for diabetes for thousands of years.
 Several studies using animal and human models have shown that curcumin supplementation may have anti-diabetes properties.

 Researchers suspect that the anti-inflammatory and antioxidant properties of curcumin may help reduce the symptoms of chronic or long-lasting lung conditions.

 A 2017 medical review concluded that although the clinical evidence is limited, curcumin might help treat asthma, pulmonary and cystic fibrosis, lung cancer or injury, and chronic obstructive pulmonary disease (COPD).